thepluck/piwi/README.md

 Options:
   -f, --factory <FACTORY>   Address of the Factory contract.
-Defaults to the Archanid's Factory -h, --help                Print help (see a summary with '-h')
+Defaults to the Archanid's Factory -p, --prefix <PREFIX>     Optional prefix for the mined address.
+Defaults to an empty string -h, --help                Print help (see a summary with '-h')

 Usage: piwi create3 [OPTIONS] <DEPLOYER> <FLAGS>